Lattice-Works/CAFE/README.md

 ##### There are a few additional parameters passed to the program.
 - Preprocessing arguments:
     - `--recodefile`: This is a file that has some more information on apps, for example categorisation.
 This information will be added to the preprocessed data.
+Refer to the example data for the exact format.
     - `--precision`: This is the precision in seconds.
 This default is 3600 seconds (1 hour).
 This means that when an app was used when the hour was passed (eg. 21.45-22.15), the data will be split up in two lines: *21.45-22.00* and *22.00-22.15*.
 This allows to analyze the data by any time unit (eg. seconds for biophysical data, quarters for diary data,...).
     - `--sessioninterval`: This is the minimal interval (in seconds) of non-activity for an engagement to be considered a *new* engagement.
 There can be multiple session intervals defined (i.e. `--sessioninterval=60 --sessioninterval=300`).
 The default is 60 seconds (1 minute).
 - Summary arguments: